malteasmuth/malteasmuth/README.md

 ----
 ## What I learned @lewagon:

-- Ruby on Rails
+- Ruby
 - SQL
+- ActiveRecord
 - JavaScript
 - HTML/ CSS
+- Regexp

-- Stimulus
+- Frameworks: Ruby on Rails, Stimulus

 Have a look at our [AirBnB-Clone](https://github.com/malteasmuth/MySpaceShip) or our [final project](https://github.com/malteasmuth/TreasureKeeper)!